Lex043/Lex043/README.md

 Browse through my projects and feel free to contribute or fork any that catches your interest.
 Stars are appreciated.

  ◾ React, Typescript, Tailwind
- ◾ Learning Animation on the web
+ ◾ Learning Typescript and Animation on the web
  ◾ Looking to collaborate on Creative & Interactive websites